JereKuusela/valheim-esp/publish/README.md

 - v1.16
 	- Adds a new command `esp_terrain` to visualize terrain.
 	- Adds a new setting to set terrain visual line width.
+	- Adds faction to the creature info.
+	- Adds info for animals.

 - v1.15
 	- Adds more weapon stats to tool tips.